-This report also includes the quarterly update on the 2022 Efficiencies Strategy - an Ottawa Police Services Board (Board) directed action that requires the OPS to identify \$7.05M in permanent base funding reductions and the elimination of 20 permanent full-time equivalents (FTEs) (for details please see Document 4).
+This report also includes the quarterly update on the 2022 Efficiencies Strategy - a Board directed action that requires the OPS to identify \$7.05M in permanent base funding reductions and the elimination of 20 permanent full-time equivalents (FTEs) (for details please see Document 4).

 In 2022, as in previous years, the OPS will leverage management interventions to control costs as much as possible without impacting the OPS' commitment to providing adequate and effective policing with a focus on Community Safety and Well-Being (CSWB), duty of care, and public trust with residents of Ottawa.
-The OPS is currently tracking \$14.6M in pressures including pressures due to events and demonstrations, inflationary costs, and a reduction in revenue relative to pre-pandemic levels.
-Highlighted pressures are summarized as follows:
+The OPS is currently tracking \$15.7M in pressures including pressures due to events and demonstrations, inflationary costs, and a reduction in revenue relative to pre-pandemic levels.
+The pressure from events and demonstrations is outlined further below.